imixs/open-bpmn/README.md

 ### NodeJS

 We use nodejs on Linux Debian during development.
-To manage version of nodejs see: https://phoenixnap.com/kb/update-node-js-version
+To manage version of nodejs in debian see: https://phoenixnap.com/kb/update-node-js-version

-For development with Eclipse Theia the expected version is ">=10.11.0 <13".
-For that reason we tested with following version 12.22.10.
+For development with Eclipse Theia the expected version is ">=10.11.0 <17".
+For that reason we tested with following version  16.11.0.
+You can list all current versions [here](https://nodejs.org/en/download/releases/).

+In case you have install npm you can install a specific nodejs version with:

+	$ sudo n 16.11.0

+To install typescript run:

+	$ sudo npm install -g typescript